sindhushashidhara/CMPE-226-Nodejs-Expressjs-MongoDB-RESTapi/README.md

 Front end design has two parts.
 Left side of the screen allows customer to choose the catalog and right side of the screen shows best offers, catalog of refrigerator, tv, books and nail polish on selection.

 Customer shops by department
-Appliances
+•	Appliances
--	Refrigerator
+o	   Refrigerator
-Electronics
+•	Electronics
--	TV
+o	   TV
-Books
+•	Books
-NailPolish
+•	NailPolish
-Pharmacy
+•	Pharmacy
-Grocery
+•	Grocery
-Photos and Gifts
+•	Photos and Gifts
-Toys and Video Games
+•	Toys and Video Games
-Baby and Kids
+•	Baby and Kids

 Catalog of refrigerator, tv, books and nail polish on selection MongoDB supports multivalued attribute.